EliteMasterEric/PickHaxe-Samples/README.md

 - obsidianarmor
     - Includes a custom set of Armor and Tool items, in a custom Creative Mode tab.

+## Notes

+- To manually run a workflow:
+    - Navigate to Actions
+    - Select the workflow you want to run.
+    - Click "Run workflow" at the right side

 ## Licensing

 All projects in this repository are under the LGPLv3 license.